steup/WaterCooling/README.md

 # WaterCooling
-CAAD and configs of a PC WaterCooling System based on a Lian Li PC10N
+CAD models and configs of a PC WaterCooling System based on a Lian Li PC10N